rushil-ambati/track-driver-ai/docs/docs.md

 2. Add two key/value pairs for the dataset directory and model directory into the config dictionary
    - Model name should be generated along the name scheme:
      `[origin dataset name]_[incremental number].h5`
-   - So if there are multiple models from the same dataset, for example `test_dataset` - perhaps where each model was trained with different parameters - the name scheme could be `test_dataset_1.h5` and then `test_dataset_2.h5` for the next one.
+   - So if there are multiple models from the same dataset, for example, `test_dataset` - perhaps where each model was trained with different parameters - the naming scheme could be `test_dataset_1.h5` and then `test_dataset_2.h5` for the next one.
    - This is done with a while loop.
 3. Convert the config dictionary to JSON format
 4. Dump this JSON into the `config.json` file on disk